gerbera/gerbera/scripts/systemd/README.md

 This readme outlines how to add the Gerbera runtime as a system daemon using the `systemd`.

-### Prerequisites

-You installed `gerbera` to `/usr/local/bin/gerbera`

-> If you don't know the path try `which gerbera`
+The gerbera installation uses cmake to configure and install the systemd daemon for gerbera

+Default install path is `/etc/systemd/system/gerbera.service`

 ### Create a Gerbera System User

-We should run Gerbera as a separate user to avoid vulnerabilities in exposing root access.
+You should run Gerbera as a separate user to avoid vulnerabilities in exposing root access.

 Here is a way to create a system user in linux command line